 The USDA keeps track of outbreaks throughout the United States.
 Regular updates are posted on the avian influenza reporting section of their website.
 On February 24, 2022, the Michigan Department of Agriculture and Rural Development (MDARD) and the U.S. Department of Agriculture’s National Veterinary Services Laboratories confirmed the discovery of highly pathogenic avian influenza (HPAI) in a non-commercial backyard flock in Kalamazoo County, Mich.
-Since then, MDARD has also detected the following isolated cases of HPAI:
+Since then, MDARD has also detected multiple additional isolated cases of HPAI.

-In late March 2022, the Michigan Department of Natural Resources (MDNR) also announced detection of the disease in wild birds located in three Michigan counties.
-Avian influenza was identified in free-ranging Canada geese and tundra swans from St. Clair County, in snowy owls from Macomb County and in a mute swan from Monroe County.
+In late March 2022, the Michigan Department of Natural Resources (MDNR) also announced detection of the disease in wild birds in Michigan.

 HPAI does not present an immediate public health concern and properly handled and cooked poultry products remain safe to consume.

 Protecting your flock and domestic birds

 Commercial poultry production in the U.S. and Michigan includes strict biosecurity measures at the farm level to ensure the health and welfare of poultry as well as provide safe and wholesome food products.
 The practice of raising chickens and turkeys indoors provides a healthy, safe and controlled environment that minimizes the chances of spreading a variety of bird diseases including avian influenza.